beryllium-org/OS/PORTING.md

     Files in extras that have their name end with .other will pull from other/ a file or a folder.<br />
     To include a folder deeper in other/, use dots in place of slashes, for example, to include other/Adafruit_CircuitPython_HTTPServer/, create a file named "Adafruit_CircuitPython_HTTPServer.adafruit_httpserver.other".<br />
     <br />
-3) Test your changes by loading ljinux onto the board.
+3) Test your changes by loading beryllium onto the board.
     "make install" will update the config.